The Hector Berlioz Website

 The Ascanio was charming (Mme Didiée) and she was allowed to repeat her aria.
 Despite its complexity the grand finale on Piazza Colonna was performed to perfection and with great clarity. […]

 It might be worth mentioning the reaction of Queen Victoria to the performance, which is known from an entry in her personal diary.
-In her opinion Benvenuto Cellini was ‘one of the most unattractive and absurd operas I suppose any could ever have composed. […] There was not a particle of melody, merely disjoined and most confused sounds, producing a fearful noise.
+In her opinion Benvenuto Cellini was ‘one of the most unattractive and absurd operas I suppose any could ever have composed. […] There was not a particle of melody, merely disjointed and most confused sounds, producing a fearful noise.
 It could only be compared to the noise of dogs and cats!’ (cited in Michael Rose, Berlioz Remembered [2001], p.
 183).

 Berlioz did conduct once again at Covent Garden, on 6 July 1855, but it was a purely orchestral concert.
 The composer’s correspondence gives little evidence about this occasion (CG no. 1999).
 Apart from the two Berlioz pieces mentioned in this letter, the programme comprised Weber’s Euryanthe overture, Italian arias, the quintet from Mozart’s Cosi fan tutte, Beethoven’s Choral Fantasia for piano, chorus and orchestra, Ernst playing on the violin his Carnaval de Venise, and Rossini’s Stabat Mater.
 It was the last concert Berlioz ever conducted in London.